Dynamic Feedback Linearization of Control Systems with Symmetry

 for arbitrary, smooth, real-valued functions $f$.
-The fundamental function of $\bar{\CH}_G$ turns out to be $\e$.
-Letting $t, a, a_1, a_2$ be the contact coordinates for the Brunovsky normal form of $\bar{\CH}_G$, we let $a=\e$ and the remaining contact coordinates are determined from successive Lie differentiation of the fundamental function by the vector field
+As we saw, the fundamental function of $\bar{\CH}_G$ turned out to be $\e$.
+Letting $t$, $a$, $a_1$, $a_2$ be the contact coordinates for the Brunovsky normal form of $\bar{\CH}_G$, we let $a=\e$ and the remaining contact coordinates are determined from successive Lie differentiation of the fundamental function by the vector field

-Without carrying out the computations to determine the remaining contact coordinates $a_1=\LieD_{\bar{Z}} a$ and $a_2=\LieD^2_{\bar{Z}} a$, we notice that the highest order derivative of $f(t)$ in the family of partial contact curves that appears in $\bar{Z}$ is two.
-As such, $a_1$ must depend on $\ddot{f}(t)$ and $a_2$ must depend on $\dddot{f}(t)$.
+Without carrying out the computations to determine the remaining contact coordinates \smash{$a_1\!=\!\LieD_{\bar{Z}} a$} and \smash{$a_2=\LieD^2_{\bar{Z}} a$}, we notice that the highest order derivative of $f(t)$ in the family of partial contact curves that appears in $\bar{Z}$ is two.
+As such, $a_1$ must depend on \smash{$\ddot{f}(t)$} and $a_2$ must depend on \smash{$\dddot{f}(t)$}.
 Additionally, since the signature of the Brunovsk\'y form equivalent to $\bar{\CH}_G$ is $\langle 0,1 \rangle$, then we can deduce that the signature of an explicit solution $s$ of $\CH_G$ must be $\nu=\langle 0, 1, 1 \rangle$.
-The dimension of the associated jet space is $N_\nu=8>7=\dim (J^{\langle 1,1 \rangle} \times G)$.
-As such, we confirm again (this time via Proposition \ref{EqualityOfSignatures}) that the system \eqref{CharletExample} is not SFL; however, if we perform a prolongation of $\bsy{\g}^G$ along the $w$ jet coordinate by adjoining the 1-form $dw_2-w_3\,dt$ to $\bsy{\g}^G$ (Definition \ref{pp-def}) in equation \eqref{connectionFormCharlet}, we get $\bsy{\widecheck{\bsy{\g}}}^G:=\bsy{\g}^G\oplus\{dw_2-w_3\,dt\}$, which turns out to be a DFL of $\bsy{\g}^G$, since $\bsy{\widecheck{\bsy{\g}}}^G$ is SFL by Proposition \ref{EqualityOfSignatures}. \end{exmp} This example is an instance of a general result concerning prolongation of the jet coordinates involved in the partial contact curve reduction.
-In fact, the order counting technique demonstrated above can be generalized to any contact sub-connection and is the subject of Theorem \ref{prolongationPredictor} below.
-To prove this we first introduce some helpful notation and establish a technical lemma concerning the fundamental functions of a reduced contact sub-connection.
+The dimension of the associated jet space is $N_\nu=8>7=\dim \bigl(J^{\langle 1,1 \rangle} \times G\bigr)$.
+As such, we confirm again (this time via Proposition \ref{EqualityOfSignatures}) that the system \eqref{CharletExample} is not SFL; however, if we perform a prolongation of~$\bsy{\g}^G$ along the $w$ jet coordinate by adjoining the 1-form ${\rm d}w_2-w_3 {\rm d}t$ to $\bsy{\g}^G$ (see Definition \ref{pp-def}) in equation \eqref{connectionFormCharlet}, we get \smash{$\bsy{\widecheck{\bsy{\g}}}^G:=\bsy{\g}^G\oplus\{{\rm d}w_2-w_3 {\rm d}t\}$}, which turns out to be a DFL of $\bsy{\g}^G$, since~\smash{$\bsy{\widecheck{\bsy{\g}}}^G$} is SFL by Proposition \ref{EqualityOfSignatures}. \end{Example} This example is an instance of a general result concerning prolongation of the jet coordinates involved in the partial contact curve reduction.
+In fact, the order counting technique demonstrated above can be generalized to any contact sub-connection and is the subject of Theorem~\ref{prolongationPredictor} below.
+To prove this, we first introduce some helpful notation and establish a technical lemma concerning the fundamental functions of a reduced contact sub-connection.